Trepan-Debuggers/python2-trepan/docs/commands/files/list.rst

 **list**  **+** | **-** | **.**

 List source code.
-See :ref:`help syntax range` for what can go in a list range.
+See :ref:`help syntax range <syntax_range>` for what can go in a list range.

 Without arguments, print lines centered around the current line.
 If *num* is given that number of lines is shown.